-- 24.02 The Employer will pay a portion of the cost of health insurance premiums for part-time regular Employees, based on a ratio of the hours they actually work in a forty-hour workweek. - 24.03 The Employer shall notify and meet with the Union regarding any proposed changes to the insurance benefits prior to such changes becoming effective.
+The Employer shall notify and meet with the Union regarding any proposed changes to the insurance benefits prior to such changes becoming effective.

-Article 25 - Retirement
+Article 22 - RETIREMENT

-25.01 State Retirement System
+Section 22.01 State Retirement System

 The Employer is a participant in the State of Alaska Public Employees Retirement System (PERS) effective January 1, 1970.
-Coverage is mandatory for all FULL-TIME AND PART-TIME REGULAR EMPLOYEES who are not temporary Employees and who are not retirees under PERS who have been allowed by PERS to waive participation in PERS while being re-employed with a PERS Employer.
+Coverage is mandatory for all full-time and part-time regular employees who are not temporary Employees and who are not retirees under PERS who have been allowed by PERS to waive participation in PERS while being re-employed with a PERS Employer.
 Details regarding retirement benefits and the retirement system may be obtained from the Human Resources office, City and Borough of Sitka.

-25.02 Supplemental Benefits System
+Section 22.02 Supplemental Benefits System